-Particulars As at As at
+Particulars As a As at

-31 March 2019 31 March 2018
+Particulars 31 March 2020 31 March 2019

-Trade payables:

-(i) Dues to Micro and Small Enterprises (refer note 30) 4,642 5,245

-(ii) Dues to other than Micro and Small Enterprises 1,50,496 1,24,632
+Trade payables: (i) Dues to Micro and Small Enterprises (refer note 30) (ii) Dues to other than Micro and Small Enterprises 12,569 1,72,784 4,642 1,50,496

-Total 1,55,138 1,29,877
+Total 1,85,353 1,55,138

-a Trade payables are non-interest bearing and are normally settled as per due dates generally ranging from 30 to 60 days.

-b.
-The Company has financial risk management policies in place to ensure that all payables are paid within the agreed credit terms.
+- a Trade payables are non-interest bearing and are normally settled as per due dates generally ranging from 30 to 60 days. - b.The Company has financial risk management policies in place to ensure that all payables are paid within the agreed credit terms. - c.

-c.
 Dues to Micro and Small enterprises have been determined to the extent such parties have been identified on the basis of the information collected by the Management.
 This has been relied upon by the Auditors.